 Mass communication is a very diverse field.
 One can specialize in print and television, types of journalism, online media, radio, and other mass communication fields such as advertising, public relations (PR), and events.
 This can only be explored if someone has studied and experienced the nuances of a career in the media of a well-known institution.
-Here, in this blog we discuss about the various mass communication colleges in India.
+Here, in this blog we discuss about the top 10 mass communication colleges in India.

 AJ Kidwai MCRC, JMI